fatimamatieva/DAT240_ASSIGNMENTS/Lab2/README.md

 The following validation rules should apply for the add end edit page
 * Both name and description should contain a value which is not only whitespaces
 * The price must be greater than 0

+The `IFoodItemValidator.IsValid` function should return an array of all the error messages found.
+If only name is empty then it should return an array with only one index containing an error message.
+If name and description is missing a value, then it should return to strings in the array.
+The best way to do this is creating a C# `List<string>` and add one value for each error.
+Then use the `List<string>.ToArray()` to get an array from the list.

 #### Validation tests